pbrisbin/airs/README.md

 ~~~

 The first line will match "The Walking Dead" just fine.
 The second line
-would match both "Gold Rush" and "God Rush Live".
+would match both "Gold Rush" and "Gold Rush Live".
 To avoid this, use a
 regular expression *anchor*:

 ~~~